mmkuang/grayclhn.github.io/dl/email.md

 And a subsequent note of thanks:

     > “It” is most likely spring, or life itself.
 But have
-    > you looked up “quicken?”
+    > you looked up “quicken”?
 That’ll probably make “It”
     > much clearer.

     It sure did.
 Thanks for your help, Professor.